Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_CNC.md

 ## Example configuration and macros

+* [CNC configs and macros](https://forum.duet3d.com/topic/19388/repository-for-cnc-config-s-and-macro-s) Forum sticky post with user CNC configs and useful macros.

-* Oozenest maintains a collection of configuration files and macros for their Workbee machines, see
+* [Ooznest Learning Portal](https://learn.ooznest.co.uk/) Ooznest maintains a collection of configuration files, macros and a more CNC-orientated version of DWC for their Workbee machines

 # Notes